-We have previously audited the Organization's September 30, 2020, financial statements and our report dated February 23, 2021, expressed an unmodified opinion on those audited financial statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended September 30, 2020, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited United Network for Organ Sharing's 2021 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated February 18, 2022.
+In our opinion, the summarized comparative information presented herein as of and for the year ended September 30, 2021, is consistent, in all material respects, with the audited financial statements from which it has been derived.